 Travel visas

-These are just as important as the best travel gear: in some countries, you’ll need a visa to even be allowed to board the plane.
-Make sure you check the very latest of what’s needed and get the appropriate visa in time – click here to find out more about visas.
+These are just as important as the best women’s travel gear: in some countries, you’ll need a visa to even be allowed to board the plane.
+Click here to find out more about visas.

 Fear of flying course

-You probably don’t expect a woman who has been travelling for 50 years to be afraid of flying ⎯ but it’s been known to happen!
-If like me you don’t like the idea of hanging out in a tin can six miles above land, I highly recommend this course I took to help me cope.
-I still need to take a few deep breaths when I get in my seat, but this did help reduce my panic and these days, I occasionally even look forward to flying.
+You probably don’t expect a woman who has been travelling for 50+ years to need a fear of flying course – but it’s been known to happen!
+All of a sudden, I no longer liked the idea of hanging out in a tin can six miles above land, I highly recommend this course I took to help me cope.
+It significantly helped reduce my panic and these days, I occasionally even look forward to flying.